-West Harbour Residential Care
+West Harbour Gardens Residential Care

 West Harbour Gardens is a building that encourages social interaction as part of its design.
 It consists of three wings stemming from a central communal hub.
 Two wings have their own small lounges.
 A large atrium serves as space for most of our activities including dining, celebrations and events as well as daily living.
-We run clubs based on the shared interests of residents and are sometimes entertained by community groups and performers.
+We run clubs based on the shared interests of Residents and are sometimes entertained by community groups and performers.
 There’s plenty of games to enjoy and some Arts and Crafts too.
 There’s also ample space and opportunity to just relax, and enjoy a cup of tea and a chat.

 Rooms are mainly single, but couples can be accommodated.
 Each room has its own access to outdoor courtyards and gardens and are positioned to enjoy both morning and afternoon sun.
-In addition to long-term residents, we also offer day care as well as respite and convalescent care, if your usual caregiver is away or as you recover from surgery or illness.
+In addition to long-term Residents, we also offer day care as well as respite and convalescent care, if your usual caregiver is away or as you recover from surgery or illness.

 Located near the Western Motorway and within a relatively quiet and modern suburb, West Harbour Gardens really is well situated for families to visit their loved one.
-As stone throw away from Westgate shopping centre, and within 15 minutes of Albany mall, residents and families have easy access to local amenities and friendly cafes.
+As stone throw away from Westgate Shopping Centre, and within 15 minutes of Albany mall, Residents and families have easy access to local amenities and friendly cafes.
 And with local hospitals nearby, there is peace of mind that emergency assistance is close at hand if needed.

 Enjoy Our Beautiful Grounds